MiDataInt/mdi-apps-framework/docs/appSteps/first-app-step.md

 a single data package per encounter.
 Such apps should instead write their own custom appStep module to be used as the first app step.

-# Specific requirements of first appStep modules
+### Specific requirements of first appStep modules

-A first appStep module follows the same structure as any appStep module, but with the following important _additional_ members of its returned value list:
+A first appStep module follows the same structure as any appStep module, but with the following important _additional_ members of its return value list:

 ```r
 # <appStep>/<appStep>_server.R